 ABOUT 2020 OR BUST

-"The mission of 2020 or Bust is to align the global community on the next five years as our make-it-or-break-it
+"The mission of 2020 or Bust is to align the global community on the next three years as our make-it-or-break-it

 window of opportunity in which to radically interrupt the current emissions trend and get us on track to end the